brentjlaf/sparkcms/README.md

 After editing templates or CSS, refresh your browser to see the changes.

+### Block Catalog

+The block templates in `theme/templates/blocks` can be dropped into any page layout from the editor.
+Notable blocks include:

+- **interactive.testimonial-carousel** – A responsive slider for up to three testimonials.
+Each slide supports quote text, author name, role, avatar image, and an optional 1–5 star rating.
+Autoplay timing and pagination visibility can be configured in the block settings, while the front‑end script automatically supplies graceful fallbacks when fields are left blank.
+The layout switches to a two-column presentation for quote and author details at screen widths of 768px and above.

 ## Developing Modules

 Modules are self contained directories inside `CMS/modules`.
 A module typically contains PHP endpoints and optional JavaScript.
 To create a custom module: